Chayanon-Ninyawee/42-c-tester/README.md

     result.assert_now()
 ```

-The `CFunction` object is callable, so this:
+The `CFunction` object is callable, so:

 ```python
 ft_strlen("hello")